 Always cross-reference factual claims with trusted sources like exam board specifications, established textbooks, or academic encyclopaedias for curriculum content.
 For research claims, search Google Scholar using specific study details, and for mathematics examples, solve them independently before sharing.
 Use AI-generated content as a starting point rather than a final product, with verification becoming part of your regular workflow.

 Unlike general digital literacy where you consume or create content, AI literacy involves collaborating with systems that generate plausible but potentially inaccurate information.
 This requires new verification habits and critical evaluation skills specific to AI-generated content.
-You're not just using technology, but acting as a critical editor who provides expertise while the AI provides the first draft.
+You're using technology and acting as a critical editor who provides expertise while the AI provides the first draft.

 Schools need clear policies covering data privacy, academic integrity, and appropriate AI use to protect students.
 These ethical frameworks are non-negotiable when implementing AI tools in educational settings.
 Teachers must also model appropriate AI use and teach students to use these tools ethically and critically.